officialcjunior/officialcjunior.github.io/content/blog/2021-8-13-gsoc-final.md

 maintain all of them inside Rizin.

-Providing a level of abstraction in handling this entropy in embedded systems by supporting editable CPU and platform profiles was the goal of this project.
+Providing a level of abstraction in handling this entropy in embedded systems by adding support for editable CPU and platform profile was the goal of this project.
 This also made adding and maintaining these ports easier with less interaction with Rizin’s core.
 This project also added more flexibility in having a way of importing existing hardware data description documents so that reverse engineering on particular chipsets is easier.